INTRACEREBRAL HEMORRHAGE

 Treatment of the source of bleeding |

-- the source of bleeding is mostly found in atypically localized hematomas and younger patients without hypertension
+- the source of bleeding is most common in atypically localized hematomas and younger patients without hypertension

-- acute management is indicated in aneurysms with a high risk of early rebleeding
+- acute intervention is indicated for aneurysms with an extremely high risk of early rebleeding

-- acute management of other sources of bleeding follows the general indications for surgery:
+- acute management of other bleeding sources follows the general indications for surgery:

 - cerebellar hematoma compressing the brainstem (usually > 3 cm)

-- malformations are often complicated and require a multidisciplinary approach (a combination of endovascular, surgical, and radiation therapy)
+- malformations are often complicated and require a multidisciplinary approach (a combination of endovascular, surgical, and radiotherapy)

 Surgery in intraventricular hemorrhage (IVH) |